wawandco/evento/README.md

 Where `200` is the number of concurrent clients to simulate, `naive` is the strategy to use, and `200` is the number of rooms per hotel.
 The strategies available are:
 - naive: No concurrency control at all
-- safe: Pessimistic locking using `SELECT ...
+- pessimistic: Pessimistic locking using `SELECT ...
 FOR UPDATE`
 - atomic: Transactional approach without locking
 - optimistic: Optimistic locking using `updated_at` timestamp

+To run multiple servers simultaneously, you can start separate instances on different ports and configure clients to distribute requests among them.

 Database connection parameters can be set using `DATABASE_URL` environment variable.
 By default it will connect to `postgres://postgres@localhost:5432/evento`.